smithereens23nas/intro_to_git/readme.md

 By the end of this you should have:

-* A separate fork of this repository (meaning, a copy on your *own* Github account!)
+* A separate fork of this repository (meaning, a copy on your *own* Github Enterprise account!)
 * A file called `answers.txt` that has numbered answers to each of the questions listed below.
-* A pull request against this repository (on WDI-SEA)
+* A pull request against this repository (on SEIR-1213)

 ## Quiz Questions